Privacy incident response plan

 It’s best practice for an agency’s privacy incident response plan to be linked to its business continuity plan.

 How to respond to an active privacy breach

-Follow the Office of the Privacy Commissioner’s guidance on how to manage an active privacy breach.
+Follow the OPC’s guidance on how to manage an active privacy breach.

 Create your incident response plan

 An incident response plan will vary depending on the size of the agency and the volume and type of personal information it holds.

 An incident response plan should be in a format that is easy to read and easy to follow.
 An incident response plan needs include details but also needs to be flexible so it can be applied to different incidents.

 Involve a range of business groups